Explanations and lies

 ‘So we’re talking lovers, yes?’

 ‘Down there.’
 She gulped.
-‘Plus Costa, just the once.
-I didn’t like his attitude though.
+‘Plus Costa, just the once, I didn’t like his attitude though.
 With Ralph, yes – when you went to the mainland.
-We weren’t lovers then, you and me – that came later.
-When it did, I stopped it with Ralph.
-You need to watch that one because he’s vindictive.
-When I realized you were going to Melissa that day, I went down to the gite as a sort of revenge, then got Tel to take me to the mainland.
-I didn’t go through with it with him though … I realized I had feelings for you then and he didn’t like that.’
+You and I weren’t lovers then – that came later and when it did, I stopped it with Ralph.
+You need to watch that one because he’s vindictive.’

 ‘Just those two, yes?’

 ‘Yes and no relapses I took precautions, just as I did up till the last month.’

 ‘It felt bad, now I have the child inside – I would have preferred it different.’
 She was silent for some seconds.
 ‘There was one other.
 Frank.’

 ‘WHAT!
 With Melissa lying dead in the hallway?’

 ‘Laura stayed with me overnight, you were still with the police.
 Frank appeared, I think to check on where she was, this was about 1 a.m., he climbed in and began on Laura, she pushed him off, he turned to me and was in before I knew -‘